wpwupingwp/OGU/README.md

 large size of data.
 # Installation
-Assume that you already installed [Python3](https://www.python.org/downloads/) (3.5 or above).
+Assume that you already installed [Python3](https://www.python.org/downloads/) (3.5 or above, 3.6 is recommended).
 Firstly, install BarcodeFinder.

-The easiest way is to use pip:
+The easiest way is to use pip.
+Make sure your pip is not out of date (18.0 or newer), then
 ```
 # As administator
 pip3 install BarcodeFinder
 # Normal user
 pip3 install BarcodeFinder --user
 ```
-Secondly, you need to install dependent software and python modules.
-BarcodeFinder has assistant function to automatically install dependent software if it cannot find them.
+Secondly, you need to install dependent software.
+BarcodeFinder has assistant function to automatically install dependent software if it cannot find them, i.e., you can skip this step as you wish.
 However, it is *highly recommended* to follow official installation procedure to make it easy for management and give you a clean working directory.

 For Linux user, if you have root privileges, just use your package manager:
 ```